Table of contents

 Basic information about the action

-The authorities have recalled a number of vehicles manufactured by Daimler AG.
+The authorities have recalled a number of vehicles manufactured by Mercedes-Benz Group AG (formerly Daimler AG).
 According to the Federal Motor Transport Authority (Kraftfahrt-Bundesamt, KBA), the reason for the recalls was the use of illegal defeat devices.
 By fitting vehicles with such devices, manufacturers can ensure that the vehicles comply with the legal emissions thresholds during the type approval process.
 However, once the vehicles are on the road, they exceed these thresholds by a significant margin.
 Such vehicles should never have been approved in the first place.
 They will be taken off the road if their owners do not arrange for the software in the vehicles to be updated.
 According to the Federal Court of Justice (Bundesgerichtshof, BGH), the conclusion of a purchase agreement for a vehicle that cannot be registered constitutes damage for which compensation can be claimed.

 Many consumers received recall letters in 2018, which means that the corresponding claims will become time-barred at the end of 2021.
 By joining the action, consumers have the opportunity to suspend the limitation period for their claims while the court is hearing the model case.